open-covid-19/data/README.md

 ### jQuery
-Loading the JSON file using jQuery can be done directly from the output folder, this code snippet loads all epidemiology data into the `data` variable:
+Loading the JSON file using jQuery can be done directly from the output folder, this code snippet loads the master table into the `data` variable:
 ```javascript
 $.getJSON("https://open-covid-19.github.io/data/v2/master.json", data => { ... }
 ```